judo347/AAU-Notes/5-Semester/DSN - Distributed Systems and Network/EXAM.md

 **What is the purpose of a basic distributed file system (DFSA) ?
 What are the required features and areas of responsibility?
 What are the expected benefits?
 What is a file?
 What is a directory?
 What typical operations must the DFS support?
 What is the architecture of a typical DFS?
 What is a flat file service?
 What is a directory service?
 How are the typical distributed flat file service operations different from their centralized counterparts+ What is an idempotent operation? what is a stateless server?
 How is a file identified?
 What is NFS ?
 What typical operations are offered by the NFS protocol?
 What is the architecture of a NFS system?
 What is a file handle?
 How is a path name translated?
 What is the purpose of caching?
 What is server caching?
 What is read-ahead?
 What is write through?
 What happens in case of failure?
 What is client caching?
 What is cache consistency?
 How does NFS check for validity of a client cache entry?
 What performance bottlenecks exists in NFS?**

 ### Introduction
-DFS et system hvor lagring og tilgang af filer er baseret på en klinet/server arkitektur.
+DFS et system hvor lagring og tilgang af filer er baseret på en klient/server arkitektur.
 En eller flere servere lagre filer der kan blive tilgået, med de rigtige rettigheder, af klienter i netværket.
 Kravene af: high transparency og performance.
 Transparency så dem der tilgår filerne kan gøre med dem som om de var lokalt på computeren, og performance da .......

 Storage systems and their properties: DFS: Sharing, Persistence, Distributed cache/replicas, consistency maintenance.

-Requirements to distributed filesystems:
+Requirements to distributed file systems:
 - Transparency: Access, location, mobility, performance, scaling.
-- Concurrent file acecess
+- Concurrent file access
 - Replication
 - Heterogeneity of OS and hardware (understøttelse)
 - Fault tolerance
 - Maintaining consistency of data
 - Security
-- Efficienty
+- Efficiency

 ### File Service architecture
 Slide 47